Quietek/SaveSync/README.md

 #### A Steam game's save data isn't getting detected or a folder that shouldn't be considered a save is getting detected as a save, what do I do?
 This is likely because the entry on PC Gaming Wiki is either incorrect, incomplete, or entirely missing.
 If you can, it is highly encouraged to update/create the wiki page with the relevant save game information if you know where it is.
 That said, there are cases where that either won't help or isn't a simple thing to do, so you can also manually update the entry in the database using the interactive database manager by running python SteamSync.py with no additional command line arguments.

-If it's actually the wrong folder is being synced, another possibility is that the UID portion of the file path is located in a folder with non-UID directories, please submit an issue if you find a game with this problem, so far the only ones I have coded around are Metro 2033 and Metro Last Light.
+If there's an incorrect folder being synced, another possibility is that the UID portion of the file path is located in a folder with non-UID directories, please let me know on GitHub if you find a game with this problem, so far the only ones I have found, and that have been explicitly coded around, are Metro 2033 and Metro Last Light.

 #### How can I help/contribute to the project?
 Just using the software and helping identify any bugs you encounter is a big help!
 If you find something not working correctly, taking some time to submit a bug report would be a big help in squashing remaining issues and incompatibilities.